Safety » Petroleum safety zones

 written consent for vessels to enter and be present in a petroleum safety zone

-written authorisation for a vessel to enter and be present in “the area to be avoided” (ATBA, a large defined area in the Bass Strait detailed in schedule 2 to the OPGGS Act as shown in the figure below):
+written authorisation for a vessel to enter and be present in “the area to be avoided” (ATBA, a large defined area in the Bass Strait detailed in schedule 2 to the OPGGS Act).

 Key features of NOPSEMA’s approach to administration include: